brettchalupa/brettchalupa.github.io/_short_stories/lunar-space-colony.md

 “It’ll take a few weeks to fully understand how the Basement works.
 It’s responsible for nearly every critical function of the colony, from artificial gravity to maintaining our orbit around the Moon.”

 Bri couldn’t tell if the elevator was in motion or at a standstill.
 Soon enough, the doors opened.
 The Basement was a series of well-lit metallic hallways with no windows.
-Preston lead the way through the Basement, which was chillier than the residential division the colony.
+Preston led the way through the Basement, which was chillier than the residential division the colony.
 Bri recognized most of the machinery, but some of the space-specific equipment was new to her.

 “There’s a lot going on down here,” Bri said.